itai590/people-in-space-bot/README.md

 # Commands
-- hello - Commands and Explanations
+- start - Commands and Explanations
 - subscribe - Get daily updates
 - unsubscribe - Unsubscribe from the daily updates
 - howmany - Find the total number of people in space